clp-research/slurk/docs/slurk_multibots.rst

 ``new_room`` and ``new_task_room``.

 The echo bot is able to listen to those events.
 This bot has an optional ``ECHO_TASK_ID`` parameter, to listen to specific tasks to join.
-Let's start it from the new terminal that contains echo bot token:
+Let's start it from the new terminal that contains the echo bot token:

 .. code-block:: bash